-In 2010, I decided that I needed some music in my life.
-Naturally, I picked up the ukulele again.
+In 2010, I decided that I needed some music in my life so I picked up the ukulele.
 The next year I visited a luthier with the intention of buying a custom instrument.
 He generously spent quite a bit of time showing me his shop and methods.
 I was irresistibly drawn to the building process and set out to build one on my own.
-Before hearing the siren of ukulele lutherie, I had built sailboats and had also been a serious hobbyist machinist.
+Before hearing the siren of ukulele building, I had built sailboats and had also enjoyed the precise demands of machine work.
 This background has served me well.
 In fact, sailboats and ukuleles have two things in common: they both have to function well and nobody wants an ugly one.

 Ono Ukuleles are handmade in my workshop in Ashland, Oregon.
 I allow myself the luxury of building at my own pace, so I can take all the time I need to achieve a level of quality that gives me great satisfaction.